aromero18020/aromero18020/README.md

 - 👋 Hi, I’m Andres Romero @aromero18020
-- 👀 I’m interested in learning to code and changing my career.
+- 👀 I’m interested in learning to code and changing my career to become a Full Stack Software Developer.
-- 🌱 I’m currently learning through CodeCademy's Full Stack Software Developer Courses and supplementing the courses offered by FreeCodeCamp
+- 🌱 I’m currently learning through CodeCademy's Full Stack Software Developer Courses and supplementing the courses offered by FreeCodeCamp.
+I recently have enrolled into a Web Development Bootcamp offered by GenerationUSA.
-- 💞️ I’m looking to collaborate on projects and code reviews, ideally I'd love to build websites/applications/and software for business needs.
+- 💞️ I’m looking to collaborate with like-minded individuals to review, and collaborate on projects.
 - 📫 Contact Me by e-mail: romeroandre801@outlook.com

 <!---